civicelevator/recruiting/ux/README.md

 You should create the following:

 1. A one or more rough wireframes showing the components of the status page, their layout, and relationship to each other.
-Highlight any interactivity or other affordances.
+Please call out any interactivity or other affordances.
-2. A written description of your work, including a list of metrics you would use to analyze the performance of the page, and 2 or 3 ideas you'd like to test on the page.
+2. A written description of your work, including a list of metrics you would use to analyze the performance of the dashboard, and 2 or 3 ideas you'd like to test with real users.

-You may use any tool – paper and pencil, Figma, Sketch, Moqups, Illustrator, etc. – you'd like to create the wireframe, so long as you submit the final result as a PDF.
+You may use any tool – paper and pencil, Figma, Sketch, Moqups, Illustrator, etc. – that you prefer to create the wireframe, so long as you submit the final result as a PDF.
 The written description should not be more than one page or 500 words.

 ## Notes